projectunic0rn/pub/.github/CONTRIBUTING.md

 ### Add a page

 You are not limited to just adding blog posts.
-If you like to have a landing page of sorts for your project or something, you can!
-So we can have these:
+If you like to have a landing page of sorts for your project or something, you can.
+So we can have pages for these paths: `/help`, `/grocerhub`, `/slack-invite`, etc.

-`/help`, `/grocerhub`, `/slack-invite`, etc. A page can be very simple and can be crammed into one file, e.g. `404.tsx`, `index.tsx` (this file creates Pub's landing page), `tags.tsx`, etc..
+A page can be very simple and can be crammed into one file, e.g. `404.tsx`, `index.tsx` (this file creates Pub's landing page), `tags.tsx`, etc..

 For now, the process of adding pages is not as streamlined as there are a lot of considerations like: How can a user reach that page, or are we going to change